Yehuda Leib Tsirelson: Zionist activism

 In 1898 he participated in the first all-Russian Zionist conference in Warsaw.
 At first he supported the Mizrachi movement and Zionism but later he became disappointed with the movement and left it, turning less moderate in his views.

 Rabbinic career

-In 1908 he was appointed religious and crown rabbi of Kishinev.
+From 1880 he served as a rabbi in Poltava until in 1908 he was appointed religious and crown rabbi of Kishinev.
 In 1911 he was one of the signatories of a letter by 300 prominent Russian Rabbis against the antisemitic Beilis affair case.
-That same year he received the title of honorable citizen of Russian empire.
+That same year he received the title of honorable citizen of Russian Empire.
 In 1912 he was among a core group of Jewish leaders and Rabbis who laid the foundation for the Agudat Israel movement.
 In 1918 Bessarabia became part of Romania and Rabbi Tsirelson was nominated Chief Rabbi of the whole Bessarabia.
 He developed there a Jewish educational system, beginning from kindergarten and ending with yeshiva.
 Many prominent rabbis, including future Rabbis of Rîbnița (Rabbi Chaim Zanvl Abramowitz) and Bohush, studied in his yeshiva.
 After the Soviet Union collapsed, the new Kishinev yeshiva was established in the building of the old one.